TouchUp-G: Improving Feature Representation through Graph-Centric Finetuning: Introduction

-To this end, we propose \method, a "Detect \& Correct" approach for refining node features extracted from PMs.
+Specifically, we propose \method, a "Detect \& Correct" approach for refining node features extracted from PMs.
 To \textbf{detect} the alignment between the node features and the graph structure, we introduce a novel feature homophily metric that quantifies the potential correlations between graph structure and node features.
 Our proposed feature homophily metric accommodates vectorized features and is bounded in the range of [-1,1] so as to allow comparison between graphs.
-To \textbf{correct} the node features obtained from PMs, we propose graph-centric finetuning, a simple \underline{\textsc{TouchUp}} enhancement technique that improves \underline{G}raph's node features from any pretrained models. \method is lightweight, adaptable to a variety of PMs in multiple domains.
-The node features obtained from \method show a strong correlation with the graph structure and are able to attain state-of-the-art performance when employed in GNNs for downstream graph tasks.
-A summary of our results is shown in Fig.~\ref{fig:teaser}.
+To \textbf{correct} the node features obtained from PMs, we propose graph-centric finetuning, a simple \underline{\textsc{TouchUp}} enhancement technique that improves \underline{G}raph's node features from any PM.